4 Steps to Create Valentine's Day Emails Your Readers Will Love

-Saint Valentine’s Day is a day with rich history behind it.
+Saint Valentine’s Day is a day with a rich history behind it.
 It’s also one of the most popular holidays among people of all ages.
 By the number of greetings cards sent each year, it’s second only to Christmas.
-There’s no way your business can ignore Valentine’s Day, especially if you’re in retail, restaurant, floral industry, or something of a kind.
-Valentine’s Day-themed email campaigns can sometimes be too much for users to handle.
+There’s no way your business can ignore Valentine’s Day, especially if you’re in retail, restaurant, floral industry, or something of the kind.
+However, Valentine’s Day emails can sometimes be too much for users to handle.

-When your subscribers inboxes are overflowing with celebratory emails sent by every other company they have ever engaged with, “Spam” and “Unsubscribe” buttons are clicked rather often.
-Here are some St. Valentine’s Day email marketing ideas, tips and tricks to help you make customers fall in love with your emails... and your business.
+When your subscribers inboxes are overflowing with celebratory emails sent by every other company they have ever engaged with, Spam and Unsubscribe buttons are clicked rather often.
+Here are some St. Valentine’s Day marketing ideas, tips and tricks to help you make customers fall in love with your emails... and your business.
 Use these, and you won’t fall victim to the holiday turmoil.

-- Create your special Valentine’s Day-themed email design and content
+- Create special Valentine’s Day email design and content.

-- Add catchy Valentine's Day email subject lines
+- Add a catchy Valentine's Day email subject line.

-Your Valentine’s Day email campaigns can run as long as you want them to, don’t restrict yourself with February, 14.
+Your Valentine’s Day promotions can run as long as you want them to, don’t restrict yourself with February 14.
 That said, don’t focus on what you want to say in those emails.
 Think about the things your customers need.
 Better yet, do some research and apply the knowledge you get about your audience.

 The way you segment your Valentine’s Day email list will depend on the data you have, and the way you use this data.
-Just for example, you can segment your email list by:
+Just as an example, you can segment your contact base by: